 Bearing Failure Analysis

-When bearings fail to meet their expected life or performance levels, they can create a long list of unanticipated consequences including loss of revenue and increased expenses.
+When bearings fail to meet their expected life or performance levels, the consequences are far reaching and include, increased down time, high maintenance costs, loss of revenue, and missed deliveries.
+This has a negative impact on your reputation, and your bottom line.
 To help mitigate failures and provide remedial action, AST can expertly examine, test, and analyze a wide range of bearing performance parameters in our laboratories.
 We can perform failure analysis on your bearings regardless of brand, and even if they were sourced elsewhere.

 Simply stated, AST has the tools and experience to guide it’s customer into understanding what may or did cause the early failure and guide customers towards preventive action.
 Through the use of video microscope, dimensional inspection including roundness, raceway radius, and surface roughness (Ra), hardness, torque, and digital noise/vibration, AST has the means to isolate and identify the root cause of an early failure.